 2015’s The Witcher 3: Wild Hunt did just that by providing a world that felt alive and worth exploring.

 5. Fun Gameplay

-Gameplay is arguably the most important aspect about a game.
+Gameplay is arguably the most important aspect of a game.

 You can have breathtaking graphics and an enthralling storyline, but if the main game mechanics the player will be performing aren’t fun, your project may as well have been a movie.

 There are plenty of thoughts and ideas online that every game designer should check out on the subject of what makes gameplay fun.